Shadow Cones: A Generalized Framework for Partial Order Embeddings: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Hierarchical structures pervade relational data.
 Effectively capturing such structures are essential for various applications as it may reveal hidden patterns and dependencies within intricate datasets.
-We introduce the shadow cone framework, a physically inspired approach for defining entailment relations on general Riemannian manifolds.
-Empirical results show its superior representational and generalization capabilities across four datasets, outperforming leading entailment cones.
+We introduce the shadow cone framework, a physically inspired approach for defining partial orders on hyperbolic space and general Riemannian manifolds.
+Empirical results show its superior representation and generalization capabilities, outperforming leading entailment cones.

-\textbf{Future work.} The shadow cones framework allows capturing multiple relation types within one embedding by casting differently "colored" shadow cones from various light sources.
-This approach may enable more comprehensive representation of complex relational data.
 Moreover, different shadow cones may be suitable for different data structures.
-For example, Penumbral-$\mathcal{S}$-horocycle cones can have various apertures within the same embedding, and may be better suited to embed graphs with varying branching factors than umbral cones, which have fixed aperture.
+For example, Penumbral-half-space cones can have various apertures within the same embedding, and may be better suited to embed graphs with varying branching factors than umbral cones, which have fixed aperture.